xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 ![P2P_connection_between_routers_on_cloud.png]({{base_path}}/images/P2P_connection_between_routers_on_cloud.png)

+## The HA problem

-Let's keep a detailed deep dive on this emerging 5G deployment strategy for another day and focus on a more specific problem with regards to whole hearted move to the public cloud for edge and transport roles
+Let's keep a detailed deep dive on this emerging 5G deployment strategy for another day and focus on a more specific problem that arises when traditional network roles like Provider-Edge (PE) that may have been served by modular network devices with multiple Route-Processors are replaced by standalone virtual network hardware like XRv9000:

+* Modular Network Hardware such as the ASR9000, Cisco8000, NCS5XX come with (the option of) Active and Standby Route-Processors that provide a great degree of reliability and high-availability (HA) in their network positions/roles.

+* Virtual Network hardware however does not come with High-Availability features built in - reliance instead is on Network Redundancy features such as HSRP/VRRP combined with BFD for quick failovers.
+It is far easier and cheaper to spin up separate Active/Standby Virtual Routers with network-level redundancy than to complicate their design with in-built HA capabilities.

+* However, deployment on public cloud poses a new challenge: HSRP/VRRP won't work.
+Since public cloud (AWS) blocks multicast traffic - HSRP/VRRP hellos that are sent to multicast addresses are blocked.
+Further HSRP state machine depends on the use of gratuitous ARP packets that are dropped on the public cloud as well.

+This requires the need